 Balanced funds, as the name suggests, offer a balanced approach to investing in markets as they strive to mitigate risk with a debt portion, along with moderate appreciation of capital through equities.
 The aim is to safeguard the investor’s capital to a larger degree than adventurous equity funds.

 Balanced funds are taxed according to the major asset class in the fund.
-One with an equity orientation (at least with 65 percent) will be taxed like an equity MF.
+One with an equity orientation (at least with 65 percent) will be taxed like an equity Mutual Funds.